groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-web-documents/render-xml-documents.md

 ## Opening the XML document

 First of all need to emphasize that the new XML processing module had not touched the public API at all — no new options, classes, properties or methods were added or modified.
-In order to process input XML document properly, using the new XML processing module, need to either specify the [`LoadOptions`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions/) class instance with [`FileType.XML`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/xml/) or just pass the XML document as filename with `*.xml` extension.
+In order to process input XML document properly using the new XML processing module, need to either specify the [`LoadOptions`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions/) class instance with [`FileType.XML`](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/xml/) in its [constructor](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions/loadoptions/#constructor_1) or just pass the XML document as filename with `*.xml` extension.
 Code example below shows all possible ways:

 {{< tabs "Loading example">}}
 {{< tab "C#" >}}